NEW YORK (WABC) -- Brooklyn Nets star Kyrie Irving has issued an apology for tweeting a link to an antisemitic documentary.

-His reluctance to do so earlier Thursday came hours before the FBI said it had received credible information about a "broad" threat to synagogues in New Jersey, Irving's home state.
+Irving's reluctance to apologize earlier on Thursday came hours before the FBI said it had received credible information about a "broad" threat to synagogues in New Jersey, the athlete's home state.

 The Nets said they made multiple attempts in recent days to help Irving understand the harm and danger of his words and actions, but it was clear during the point guard's interview after practice earlier Thursday that little had changed.

-He was later asked if he had antisemitic beliefs, and he didn't say no.
+He was later asked if he had antisemitic beliefs and did not say no.

 "While we appreciate the fact that he agreed to work with the Brooklyn Nets and the Anti-Defamation League to combat antisemitism and other forms of discrimination, I am disappointed that he has not offered an unqualified apology and more specifically denounced the vile and harmful content contained in the film he chose to publicize," the commissioner said.

-It's the second straight season that the Nets have sent Irving away from the team.
+This incident is not the first time the Nets have had to deal out consequences to Irving.
 Last year it was when he refused to be vaccinated against COVID-19, making him ineligible to play home games.
 They didn't want him to be a part-time player, though eventually brought him back to play road games in December.

-Irving posted the since-deleted link late last week, then defiantly defended his right to do so after the Nets' home loss to Indiana on Saturday.
-The team had him not speak to reporters after their two games this week, hoping to avoid further upsetting fans, but the time away didn't change Irving's stance.
+The Nets did not have Irving speak to reporters after their two games this week, hoping to avoid further upsetting fans, but the time away didn't change Irving's stance.

 Irving was also asked specifically about his beliefs regarding the Holocaust.